To view all program staff and their contact information, click here.

 Development of Rural Forward NC

 In an effort to improve the health and overall quality of life for people in rural NC, the Kate B. Reynolds Charitable Trust launched it’s signature program, Healthy Places North Carolina in 2012.
-The Trust is investing up to $100 million to improve the health of residents in 10 to 12 of the state’s most rural and financially disadvantaged counties.
-In order to support participating counties, the Trust partnered with the Foundation for Health Leadership and Innovation in 2015 to launch Rural Forward NC.
+The Trust is investing up to $100 million to improve the health of residents in the state’s most rural and financially disadvantaged counties.
+In order to support participating counties, the Trust partnered with the Foundation for Health Leadership and Innovation in 2014 to launch Rural Forward NC.

 As a regional support organization for Healthy Places NC, Rural Forward NC is designed to respond to the needs of a community by listening to its people, cooperating with local change-makers, and working with residents to find ways to build on community successes and tackle entrenched challenges.